ychibout/ripe_atlas_project/README.md

 The usage is also explained by passing the option --help.

-Then, you will able to choose which ASN use as filter of the map marker displayer.
+Then, you will able to choose for example which ASN use as filter of the map marker displayer.
 If nothing is typed, the programm will display on the output map all probes of the RIPE Atlas Network.

 Results